Before You Start

 - Count the cells using a hemacytometer to determine the appropriate volume of cells in media to obtain 1.6-4.8 x 105 cells per ml.

 - Add 92 µl of diluted cell mixture (1.4-4.4 x 104 cells) to each well.
 Gently rock the dish back and forth and from side to side to distribute the cells evenly.
 Do not swirl or rotate the dish, as this may result in uneven distribution.

 - Incubate 24-48 hours.

-- Harvest and assay for knockdown of gene expression or other reporter assay.
+- Harvest and assay for gene expression or other reporter assay.

 Table 1.
-Recommended starting conditions for reverse siRNA transfections with TransIT-X2® System
+Recommended starting conditions for reverse DNA transfections with TransIT-X2® System

 ||Volume needed per well of a 96-well plate

 ||Total volume needed if preparing a mastermix for a 96-well plate*